Framed (Eminem song)

 "Framed" is a song by American rapper Eminem.
-It was first released on December 15, 2017, as a twelfth release track from his ninth solo studio album Revival.
-A music video for a non-single track is released in April 2018.
+It was first released on December 15, 2017, as the twelfth track from his ninth studio album Revival.
+A music video for the song was released in April 2018.

 Composition

 The song, produced by Fredwreck, samples Czechoslovak progressive rock band C&K Vocal's 1976 song "Pilgrim".

 In the third verse of the song, the word "raping" is censored in the line: "Just escaped from the state pen for raping eight women who hate men."

 Music video

 A music video for the song was released on April 3, 2018.
 This followed a trailer for the video that was previously released on March 28.
 As of March 2025, the video has received over 30 million views.

-The video begins with Fox 2 News reporter Josh Landon playing the role of a reporter named Stan Dresden (referring to Eminem's song Stan) on a CRT TV, stating: "It's been a terrifying two weeks in the city of Detroit after Marshall Mathers, professionally known as Eminem, escaped from an asylum."
+The video begins with Fox 2 News reporter Josh Landon playing the role of a reporter named Stan Dresden (referring to Eminem's song "Stan") on a CRT TV, stating: "It's been a terrifying two weeks in the city of Detroit after Marshall Mathers, professionally known as Eminem, escaped from an asylum."
 Then the music starts and Eminem raps the first verse in a forest and a house.
-After that the music cuts, the news reporter interviews a detective named Shelter (referring to a music venue of the same name, which was used as a rap battle venue for Eminem's character B-Rabbit in his film titled 8 Mile), who goes into the house that Eminem is in.
+After that the music cuts, the news reporter interviews a detective named Shelter (referring to a music venue of the same name, which was used as a rap battle venue for Eminem's character B-Rabbit in his film 8 Mile), who goes into the house that Eminem is in.
 Eminem raps the chorus of the song in that same house.
 The second verse starts in a forest, then cuts to the detective inside the house.
 Detective Shelter conducts an interrogation through the second chorus, but sees Eminem is in denial of the accusations.
-The third verse starts with a black screen that says "3 AM," referencing his song '3 a.m.' which also depicts mental issues and murder.
+The third verse starts with a black screen that says "3 AM," referencing his song "3 a.m.," which also depicts mental issues and murder.
 Then he is taken back to the mental asylum, where he gets a needle shot into his arm as the video slowly fades.